Aditi1708/T20-Cricket-Dashboard-/README.md

 Steps:
 •	Data Collection:   Scrapped all the data regarding match and world cup from www.espncricinfo.com and all details about players career from cricbuzz.com using Beautifull Soup library of Python.
-•

 •	Data Transformation:   Performed initial data cleaning after scrapping such as player name correction, match id linking etc. using Pandas.
-Then, transformed the final data for dashboard using Power Query of Power BI
+Then, transformed the final data for dashboard using Power Query of PowerBI
-.

 •	Data Modelling:   Connected all the datasets with based on some defined primary keys sucha s team and match ids.
 Also, created many measures, calculated columns and parameters for data analysis and dashboarding using DAX.

 •	Dashboarding : Craeted final dashboard using Power BI visuals.